-Working hours are usually 37 to 40 hours a week, Monday to Friday and typically include regular unsocial hours.
-Overnight and weekend work is often necessary as maintenance and development work needs to be undertaken during periods of low usage.
-DBAs are often on call if a critical problem occurs.
+Working hours are usually 37 to 40 hours a week, Monday to Friday, and may include regular unsocial hours.
+You might be required to work overnight and on weekends (during periods of low usage) when maintenance and development work needs to be undertaken.
+You may also have to be on call at times, responding if a critical problem occurs.

 What to expect

 - The working environment is informal and it's possible for work to be carried out from home or from other remote locations.
-There is an increasing trend towards home working.
+There's an increasing trend towards working from home.